Technology Timeline

 Tim Berners-Lee invented the World Wide Web.

-• 1992: End of the Japanese debt crisis recovery
+• End of the Japanese debt crisis recovery1992

 The Japanese economy emerged from the debt crisis.

-• 1993: Release of Mosaic browser and Death of Ferruccio Lamborghini
+• Release of Mosaic browser and Death of Ferruccio Lamborghini1993

 The Mosaic web browser was officially released.
 Ferruccio Lamborghini, founder of the luxury sports car brand Lamborghini, passed away.

-• 1994: Transformation of Mosaic into Netscape and Release of Navigator app
+• Transformation of Mosaic into Netscape and Release of Navigator app1994

 Mosaic Communications Corporation was renamed Netscape Communications Corporation.
 Netscape released its Navigator web browser.